 Modern CPUs often include multiple processing cores, which work together to process instructions.
-While these "cores" are contained in one physical unit, they are actually individual processors. fact. computer's performance In if you view vour with system а monitoring utility like Windows Task Manager (Windows) or Activity Monitor (Mac OS X), you will see separate graphs for each processor.
+While these "cores" are contained in one physical unit, they are actually individual processors. fact, if you view your computer's performance with In а system monitoring utility like Windows Task Manager (Windows) or Activity Monitor (Mac OS X), you will see separate graphs for each processor.
 Processors that include two cores are called dual-core processors, while those with four cores are called quad-coreprocessors.
 Some high-end workstations contain multiple CPUs with multiple cores, allowing a single machine to have eight, twelve, or even more processing cores